Get the lowdown on Virgin Australia's domestic A330 and 737 business class offerings

 30,000 Velocity points from discount economy

-Our Perth to Melbourne flight was upgraded from fully flexible tickets for 9,900 points per person.
-On weekends and off-peak periods, Virgin Australia often uses their Boeing 737 on transcontinental routes.
-There are a few disadvantages with the Boeing 737 as opposed to Airbus A330 on a longer domestic flight; the most significant being a reclining seat instead of a flat-bed suite.
+Our Perth to Melbourne 737 Virgin Australia business class flight was upgraded from fully flexible tickets for 9,900 points per person.
+On weekends and off-peak periods, Virgin Australia often operates their Boeing 737 on transcontinental routes.
+There are a few disadvantages with the 737 Business Class product as opposed to the Virgin's A330 ‘The Business' on a longer domestic flight; the most significant being a reclining seat instead of a flat-bed suite.

-Upon boarding, we were presented with a Mandarina Duck amenity kit which was a surprise.
-(It didn’t happen on any of our other flights).
-This is a cut-down version of what you’d get on their long-haul international flights to Hong Kong and Los Angeles.
+Upon boarding, the Virgin Australia crew presented business class passengers with a Mandarina Duck amenity kit.
+This was a surprise.
+(It didn’t happen on any of our other business-class flights).
+Below is a cut-down version of the amenity kit that you’d expect to get on Virgin's long-haul international flights to Hong Kong and Los Angeles.

-There is no in-seat entertainment, only wireless streaming of content.
-A Samsung Galaxy tablet is provided in Business Class – difficult to use during meal service.
+There is no in-seat entertainment in Virgin 737 business class, only wireless streaming of content.
+A Samsung Galaxy tablet is provided.
+This is difficult to use during meal service.

 The omelette was one of the best egg dishes I’ve ever had in the air.
-While the natural muesli was presented well, unfortunately it was quite dry and difficult to eat, even with milk.
+This wasn't surprising – domestic business class dining is generally of a very high standard.
+However, while the natural muesli was presented well, unfortunately, it was quite dry and difficult to eat, even with milk.

-We enjoyed the flight, but for the same points, you can get a vastly better experience as you’ll see below.
+We enjoyed our 737 business class flight, but for the same points, you can get a vastly better experience flying A330 Virgin business class (named ‘The Business) as you’ll see below.

 |Flight number:||VA 679|